kingller/assert-to-expect/README.md

 npx assert-to-expect ./src -m .*\\.tsx$
 ```

-You can change the code using assert to use expect as bellow.
+You can migrate the code using assert to use expect as bellow.

 The code before change,